The journey of reaffirmation

 Reaffirming our reasons to homeschool...

-With the end of our academic year right around the corner I find myself recollecting back to when it all began.
+The end of our academic year is right around the corner.
+I find myself recollecting back to when it all began.
 I donʻt remember the exact day or moment that the idea of homeschool came to me.
 Nor where it came from.
 But, I do remember the tears, frustration, struggles, and anger that we felt as a family the year prior to making our decision to homeschool.

 4 Reasons we chose to homeschool...